heaven7github/home_assistant_lovelace_weather/Readme.md

 # Home Assistant Radar Image With Lovelace

-This repository is only demonstration for Lovelace UI.
+This repository is only demonstration for Lovelace UI usage.

 ## Used technologies